Code-Institute-Submissions/Sienna-Website/README.md

 - On Safari browser the ```.left-heading``` and ```.right-heading``` are both pushed over to one side of the browser and the ```mix-blend-mode: exclusion;``` has a different colour than expected when passing through sections with a white background.

+- On the contact page when the viewport height overlaps the form it cuts the bottom off.
+Had a difficult time figuring out what the cause was.

+<a name="deployment"></a>
 # Deployment

 ### GitHub Pages